(Click on the names below to read the full review)

 Mickey & Tikis Aloha Shirt – Disney has produced quite a few aloha shirts over the years — this particular one was printed with tikis, coconut drinks, palm trees, hibiscus flowers and surfin’ Mickeys.

-WonderGround Gallery, Disneyland – A new art and retail concept at Downtown Disney, WonderGround Gallery seems to give their artists a fair amount of freedom in representing the classic characters.
+WonderGround Gallery, Disneyland – WonderGround Gallery seems to give their artists a fair amount of freedom in representing the classic characters.

-Enchanted Tiki Room Pumpkins – I love seeing the creative carved pumpkins at Disneyland’s HalloweenTime, especially these made to look like the tikis from the Enchanted Tiki Room.
+Enchanted Tiki Room Pumpkins – I used to love seeing the creative carved pumpkins at Disneyland’s HalloweenTime, especially these made to look like the tikis from the Enchanted Tiki Room.

 The Colors of Mary Blair – In 2011, the Disney Gallery hosted an exhibition of Mary Blair’s art, including her New Guinea ideas for It’s A Small World.